 A philosophical comment.
 The fact that a thesis is used to link an intuitive concept to a formal definition is common practice in any science (or, more broadly, in any attempt to reason rigorously about intuitive concepts).
-The moment an intuition is rigorously defined, it stops being an intuition, and becomes a definition and the question of the correspondence between the original intuition and the derived definition arises.
-This question can never be rigorously treated, because it relates to two objects, one being undefined.
-Thus, the question of correspondence between the intuition and the definition always transcends a rigorous treatment (i.e., it is always at the domain of the intuition).
+The moment an intuition is rigorously defined, it stops being an intuition and becomes a definition, and the question of the correspondence between the original intuition and the derived definition arises.
+This question can never be rigorously treated, because it relates to two objects, where one of them is undefined.
+Thus, the question of correspondence between the intuition always transcends a rigorous treatment (i.e., it always belongs to the domain of the intuition).